17Amir17/Job-Interview-Preperation/README.md

 In order to bypass the newly added validation of my create question endpoint a malicous users found a way to add a question with a high difficulty by using the update question endpoint.
 ### Fault and Impact
 I completely forgot I had an update question endpoint, as a result when patching the previous vulnerability, I forgot to patch this endpoint, resulting in the malicious users beating me again :(
+### Discovery
+At first I could not find the vulnurability, so I asked the malicous person via an anonymous site https://xoyondo.com/mb/wxYehXDJyoGRXM5/2RnKFZHANY and he agreed to do it again after I installed morgan, after installing morgan I could see he was using my put request, which I forgot existed.
 ### Response and Recovery
 I removed the endpoint as I do not use it anyways, and decided to keep his score as another reminder.
 ### Leasons Learned
 Never keep unused endpoints because you can forget them, if you must keep them make sure they are secure.
+Install morgan!!!
 ## Leasons Learned Summary:
 * Do not protect the DOM elements protect the entire page.
 * All endpoints should be protected and validated.
 * Do not rely on the frontend for valid input, always validate input on the backend.
 * Never keep unused endpoints because you can forget them, if you must keep them make sure they are secure.
+* Install Morgan on backend on keep logs!